 The credit clearing process

-Bank giro credits are cleared and settled in much the same way as cheques, over a three-day period, and they use the same processing equipment and the same exchange centres.
+In the paper clearings, Bank giro credits are cleared and settled in much the same way as cheques, over a three-day period, and they use the same processing equipment and the same exchange centres.
 However, there is less automation - paper is exchanged but digital files are not - and the volumes are about one-tenth that of the cheque clearing volumes.
 Banks settle for the credit clearing through the Bank of England, as they do for the cheque clearing.

 Cheque imaging was launched on 30th October 2017 on a phased roll out basis.
 In addition to processing sterling cheques drawn on UK bank accounts and other eligible debit items (postal orders, sterling travellers’ cheques, bankers’ drafts, dividend cheques, government payable orders and warrants), the system processes bill payments accompanied by cash or cheque.
 So, when a customer pays a utility bill at the branch counter by cash or cheque, the accompanying bank giro credit is turned into an electronic message that passes through the Image Clearing System to the bank of the utility company concerned, to pay that bill.
 It operates to the same faster timescales as the cheque clearing so if a customer pays their utility bill at a branch counter on a weekday (before the advertised cut-off time), the payment will reach the bank account of the utility company concerned by the end of the next weekday (bank holidays excluded).